doraqmon/DSCI-532_gr202_r_dashboard/PROPOSAL.md

 ## Proposal
 ### Section 1: Motivation and Purpose

 In order to make Boston a safer place, we propose making a data visualization app to help visitors determine where/when to visit, help police deal with crime and help residents determine where to live/where to go out.
 Our app will utilize data provided by the Boston Police Department.
-Users can filter based on the time of day or specific crime type in order to see which areas are the most dangerous.
+Users can filter based on the year, neighbourhood, or crime type in order to see which areas are the most dangerous.
 In addition, our app will feature a trend graph where users can see the trends of criminal activity over the user-specified date range.

 ### Section 2: Description of the data
 Our app will be based on a dataset of approximately 260,000 crime reports collected over a time period from 2015 to 2018.
 Our dataset is provided by the Boston Police Department, and was posted publicly on Kaggle.
-Each crime report contains 17 different variables which describe various aspects of the crime such as the exact location the crime was committed (`STREET`, `LATITUDE`, `LONGITUDE`, `LOCATION`), when the crime was committed (`OCCURRED_ON_DATE`, `YEAR`, `MONTH`, `DAY_OF_WEEK`, `HOUR`) and the type of crime committed (`OFFENSE_CODE`, `OFFENSE_DESCRIPTION`).
+Each crime report contains 17 different variables which describe various aspects of the crime such as the exact location the crime was committed (`LATITUDE`, `LONGITUDE`), when the crime was committed (`YEAR`, `DAY_OF_WEEK`, `HOUR`) and the type of crime committed (`OFFENSE_CODE`, `OFFENSE_DESCRIPTION`).

 ### Section 3: Research questions and usage scenarios
 **Questions**: